What is this deliverable for?

 Benefits for HR and Management Teams

-Identification of Imbalances: Overrepresented or absent profiles in the team to guide future hiring.
+✅ Identification of Imbalances: overrepresented or absent profiles in the team to guide future recruitment.

-Tension Management: Anticipate at-risk pairings and manage them managerially before they generate conflict.
+✅ Tension Management: anticipate high-risk pairs and manage them managerially before they generate conflict.

-Complementary Recruitment: Knowing what type of profile is missing in the team before launching a recruitment.
+✅ Complementary Recruitment: know what type of profile is missing from the team before starting recruitment.

 Use Cases